PV Storage Arbitrage Returns: How Battery Storage Turns Negative Electricity Prices into Revenue

 Revenue potential for a typical battery storage system (Premium, 1 MW inverter, 25-second response time): approx. €20,000–27,000/MW/year(regelleistung-online.de, March 27, 2026).
 As of March 2026, the market is in its start-up phase—the first providers are meeting the technical prequalification requirements.

-• The November 2025 amendment to the Energy Industry Act extends the regulation to hybrid storage systems—proportional feed-in is now sufficient
+• The amendment to the EnWG (effective as of December 23, 2025) extends the regulation to hybrid storage systems—proportional feed-in is now sufficient

-A recent white paper by 8Energies, Enspired, and Goldbeck Solar (February 2026) estimates that the IRR uplift from a co-located battery storage system can reach up to +29% relative to a PV system without storage.
-Three independent studies confirm a positive effect in the range of +2 to +4 percentage points in absolute terms.
+A recent white paper by 8Energies, Enspired, and Goldbeck Solar (February 2026) reports a relative increase in the project IRR of approximately 29% for new installations; this increase stems from the shared grid infrastructure, not from additional revenue from energy storage.
+Three other analyses also conclude that there is a positive effect; Asset Physics / r2 Advisors estimate it at +3.5 to +4 percentage points in absolute terms.
 These are reliable benchmarks for battery storage investments in the German energy market.

 • IRR uplift for existing plant: up to +24% relative